malramsay64/phd-thesis/02_Methods/Computational_Methods.md

 "the theory student sees no need to develop more disciplined ways of doing computational research."

-Reproducible Research
-    - What does this mean for software
-    - Best practices
+### Additional ideas

 - Traceability -> how was a results produced [@Sandve2013]
 - Avoid manual data manipulation [@Sandve2013]
 - Determinism (Document random seeds) [@Sandve2013;@Taschuck2017]
-        - Documentation
-        - Version Control
-        - Tests
-        - Data in standard format
-        - Provide public access to scripts and results [@Sandve2013;@Wilson2017]
 - Persistent URLs (DOI) [@Sandve2013;@Smith2018]

-        - Peer Review
+One of the important points about the errors in the Willoughby-Hoye scripts, or supercooled water is that by making the entire work available, the errors were found.
+The process of continual peer review, has made these tools and methods better for everyone.
+It is really easy to ascribe blame to someone and lose trust in them, however it is through these failures, that people learn and improve.

 ## Literate Programming

-Bringing implementation as part of write up.

-Interactive Computing (Literate programming)
+Recognising that code is an important component of the research process now means that there need to be suitable methods of combining both
+- the ideas in the form of descriptive text and equations, and
+- the implementation of those ideas in the form of code.
+Typically the current method is to place the ideas front and center in the paper, while the code is hidden away in a collection of files which is rarely checked.
+The idea of combing both code and documentation in this way was coined *literate programming* by Donald Knuth in 1984.[@Knuth1984] This focused on the idea that a program is a work of literature concentrating on communicating to humans rather than computers.
+A key point Knuth made in using the literate programming style is that "My programs are not only explained better than ever before;
+they are also better programs, because the new methodology encourages me to do a better job."

+There have been implementations of literate programming, with Wolfram Mathematica among others, none have had the recent popularity of Jupyter notebooks.
+The development has primarily been driven by the field of data science, which is solving the same types of problems present in the sciences, namely the interactive analysis and plotting of data.
+The Jupyter notebook---previously iPython notebook---has seen
+significant interest within the research community [@Shen2014;@Mascarelli2014].
+With the primary appeal being the ability to provide a computational narrative, combining the description of the problem being solved, including equations and description, along with the working code the solve the problem and related visualisations.
+This narrative can be shared, replicated, and explored, providing an interactive method of understanding your own or a peer's data, and communicate that understanding effectively.

+Part of the real power of the jupyter notebook is the extensibility, with research groups developing software that build upon jupyter, simplifying the process of visualising different types of data, like @Nguyen2018 developing a widget to view molecular dynamics simulations.
+Furthermore, services like MyBinder, and Google Colaboratory provide ways of sharing notebooks online without having to install anything on your local computer.
+This makes it possible for your entire audience to replicate your research as part of a 20 minute presentation.
+Additionally jupyter notebooks are becoming part of the research outputs for papers, in particular the LIGO discovery included the accompanying notebook so that anyone can replicate their analysis.
+The adoption of Jupyter notebooks within a research environment is so prolific that it has even been picked up by mainstream media, with The Atlantic publishing a provocatively titled article "The Scientific Paper Is Obsolete" [@Somers2018] documenting the rise of the computational notebook.

+While the Jupyter notebook has lots of wonderful promises, it doesn't mean they are being delivered on in practice.
+@Rule2018 study academic jupyter notebooks available on GitHub, evaluating how well they adhere to the promise of literate programming.
+A key part of a scientific publication is the reasoning and discussion of the results and their importance, yet in the notebooks sampled the discussion of results and reasoning only occurred in approximately a third of notebooks studied.
+Of even more concern,
+while 55% of notebooks had an introductory description, only 3% had a conclusion, making these notebooks no better than the code they are replacing.
+While Donald Knuth found code improvements using literate programming, the same is not true for everyone, with Jupyter notebooks inspiring poor programming practices.

+### Additional Ideas

 - Working with the computer to formulate the answer
 - Asking lots of questions quickly
 - Try something out, modify to suit the use case
 - Generating a figure is an excellent example, read in the dataset, plot, change colours, change size of labels, add axis labels.
 At each point modifying the underlying code to modify behaviour.
 - Jupyter notebooks are driving this
 - Very different to HPC where getting results requires waiting in queues for hours, copying files then being able to look at results, often with an additional processing step for generating the figures.

-Jupyter Notebooks
-    - Provide a mechanism for a computational narrative, which combines the description of the problem being solved, including equations and working along with the code to solve the problem and any visualisations.
-    - Provide a method of interacting with code and data
-    - They are being used to teach complex topics in Chemistry, aiding understanding [@Weiss2017;@Smec2016;@Golman2019;@Smec2017a;@Weiss2017a;@Nguyen2018]
-    - There is a lot of interest from researchers, with the notebooks providing an interactive method of understanding data [@Mascarelli2014].
-    - Mainstream media attention as a replacement for scientific communication as awe know it. [@Somers2018]
-    - There aren't issues with the approach in practice.
-There are lots of promises, but that doesn't mean they are being delivered on. [@Rule2018]

-Data size
-    - Typical analysis loads all data into RAM concurrently
-        - need lots of RAM
-        - simple and well established methods

-    - Using disk cache
-        - Data is flushed to disk

-    - Data Storage
-        - CSV Files
-            - Advantages
-                - Standard filetype
-                - simple to read/write for both human and computer
-                - Corruption of file can be easily dealt with
-                - Appending is simple
-            - Disadvantages
-                - Data read in is not the same as written out, numbers are converted from base 2 to base 10, which loses data in the final decimal points
-                - Reading and saving a CSV file in excel can change the file, a cell `1
-                  + 1` will be evaluated and written back as `2`
-                - File size is increased over binary representation
-                - Need to separately run compression
-                - Slow to read/write

-        - HDF5
-            - Used by NASA, CERN and other large research organisations [@DeCarlo2014]
-            - Considered for Molecular Dynamics trajectories [@McGibbon2015]
-            - Interoperable format for chemistry [@Angeli2007]
-            - Solves many of the issues of text files
-            - Advantages
-                - Binary storage format
-                - Compression is part of file specification
-                - widely used in scientific computing
-                - capability of appending files
-                - Can store many datasets in a single file
-                - datasets can have annotations
-                - Specification supports parallel read/write
-            - Disadvantages
-                - Need to use the complex C++ library to read/write, there are bindings for many/most programming languages
-                - Hard to debug errors/issues with the file
-                - Features are implementation specific
-                - Implementations can be buggy.
-Pandas 0.24 was leaving a file handle open when the read didn't go properly

-    - Out of Memory Processing
-        - Where the size of the data is too large to fit in RAM
-        - Approaches
-            - Chunk the data
-                - Each frame in a trajectory
-                - 1000 rows at a time
-                - can add complexity
-                - Also have to consider output
-            - Use a Database for aggregation
-                - Let another computer handle the chunking for you
-                - Requires a database and SQL queries
-                - More infrastructure to maintain
-            - Distributed Processing
-                - Spark/Hadoop/Dask
-                - Huge area of growth
-                - Lots of change in this space
-                - Completely different idea to what HPC is built on
-                - Interactive processing
-                - Libraries which handle the chunking for you, while you write the same code
-                - Doesn't support all functionality
-            - More RAM
-                - Simplest solution for some cases
-                - This is expensive, and can get really expensive
-                - Only gets you so far

-Data Storage
-    - mdtraj [@McGibbon2015]
-    - Trajectories
-        - gsd -> Glotzer group binary
-        - pdb -> text
-        - xtc
-        - trr
-        - dcd -> Binary
-        - binpos
-        - netcdf
-        - mdcrd
-        - prmtop
-        - mdtraj hdf5
-    - Binary file formats are much preferred for data storage

 ## Project Management

-    - Organisation of project [@Wilson2014]
+Organisation of project [@Wilson2014]

 Workflow
 - Gromacs [@Pall2015]
     - Gerrit code review
     - Multiple authors have to approve the changes
     - User and developer level documentation has to be part of the change
     - Built across a range of systems using CI
     - large test suite
     - tests of new behaviour along with the introduction of it

 - Biomedical Modelling [@Wright2018]
     - "bad" data, what to do
     - complex workflows -> directed acyclic workflow
     - robustness to errors
     - HTBAC to manage simulation replications
     - software carpentry
     - Managing change
         - What has changed and when

 ## Projects